 Please double check the images to make sure that a specific town or place is shown on this map.
 You can also get in touch and ask us to check the map for you.

-This map looks great at all sizes: 8x10in (20.5x25.5cm), 12x16in (30.5x41cm), 18x24in (45.5x61cm), 16x20in (40.5x51cm), 24x36in (61x91.5cm), 30x40in (76x101.5cm) and 37x50in (94x127cm), but
+This map looks great at all sizes: 8x10in (20.5x25.5cm), 12x16in (30.5x41cm), 18x24in (45.5x61cm), 16x20in (40.5x51cm), 24x36in (61x91.5cm), 30x40in (76x101.5cm) and 37x50in (94x127cm), but it looks even better when printed large.

 I can create beautiful, large prints of this map up to 50in (127cm).
-Please get in touch if you're looking for
+Please get in touch if you're looking for larger, customised or different framing options.

 The model in the listing images is holding the 18x24in (45.5x61cm) version of this map.